 Product Line Code

 Your Welcome Moment: Welcome Meeting - Meet Your CEO and Group.
-Visit Quedlinburg and the Devil's Wall en route to Berlin.
+Cycle around the canals in Amsterdam.
 Check out Pravčická Gate natural rock arch.
 Take a hike along a lake near Salzburg.
-See the intricate wood carvings in Oberammergau.
 Hike in the Italian alps along Lake Misurina.
 Sample delicious local food in Rome.
-Stroll around the medieval town of Asissi.
+Stroll around some of the oldest neighbourhoods in Rome admiring street art.
 Take a boat to the island of Korčula along the Dalmation Coast.
 Walk along the wall from Ston to Mali en route to Dubrovnik.
 Walk to Kotor fortress at sunrise.
 See Skadar Lake.
-Visit the Blue Eye natural spring.
 Enjoy orientation walks and free time for optional activities in the major cities.
 All transportation between destinations and 24 hour metro passes in some key cities.

-Visit Quedlinburg and the Devil's Wall en route to Berlin, Marvel at the Pravčická Gate natural rock arch, Take a hike along a gorgeous lake at Konigssee near Salzburg, See the intricate wood carvings in Oberammergau, Hike in the Italian alps along Lake Misurina, Sample delicious local food in Rome, Stroll around the medieval town of Asissi, Take a boat to the island of Korčula along the Dalmatian Coast, Walk along the wall from Ston to Mali en route to Dubrovnik, Take a scenic drive along Kotor Bay with a stoop in Perast, Walk to Kotor fortress at sunrise, See Skadar Lake and swim at coastal beaches en route to Saranda, Visit the stunningly clear Blue Eye natural spring, Enjoy orientation walks and free time for optional activities in the major cities.
+Cycle along the canals on a bike tour in Amsterdam, Marvel at the Pravčická Gate natural rock arch, Take a hike along a gorgeous lake at Konigssee near Salzburg, Hike in the Italian alps along Lake Misurina, Sample delicious local food in Rome, Stroll through neighbourhoods in Rome and admire the street art, Take a boat to the island of Korčula along the Dalmatian Coast, Walk along the wall from Ston to Mali en route to Dubrovnik, Take a scenic drive along Kotor Bay with a stoop in Perast, Walk to Kotor fortress at sunrise, See Skadar Lake and pass by coastal beaches en route to Saranda, Enjoy orientation walks and free time for optional activities in the major cities.

 Please note that this tour combines with other G Adventures tours.
 As such, the staff and some travel companions on your tour may have previously been traveling together with G Adventures, prior to Day 1 of your tour.
 Likewise, some staff and travel companions may be continuing together on another G Adventures tour, after your trip concludes.